hellozhuo/pidinet/README.md

 ## Dataset

-We use the links in [RCF Repository](https://github.com/yun-liu/rcf#testing-rcf).
+We use the links in [RCF Repository](https://github.com/yun-liu/rcf#testing-rcf) (really thanks for that).
 The augmented BSDS500, PASCAL VOC, and NYUD datasets can be downloaded with:

 ```bash
 wget http://mftp.mmcheng.net/liuyun/rcf/data/HED-BSDS.tar.gz